What are social media metrics?

-Before you contemplate how to measure your efforts on social media, it’s worth thinking about who your customers are and how they use social media.
+Before you contemplate how to measure your efforts on social media, it’s worth thinking about who your donors are and how they use social media.

 By doing so, you’ll be able to get an understanding of who you’re trying to target, which in turn will help you figure out which social media channels are best for your business